pghvlaans/sbotools/man-md/sboupgrade.1.md

 **-p\|\--compat32**

 Create a *compat32* package on multilib x86_64 systems.
+Any requested 64-bit only scripts are not queued, and 32-bit only scripts are built as-is.

 This requires the **compat32-tools** package by Eric Hameleers.
 Please note that this operation is not necessarily foolproof, and is unsupported by anyone in principle. **\--compat32** can be combined with **\--noinstall** and **\--distclean FALSE** so that the contents of the package can be inspected prior to installation.
 GitHub Issues are welcome in case of unexpected failure.

 **sboinstall** will not attempt *compat32* builds for Perl-based or *noarch* scripts.
 Incompatible with **\--all**.